 It's best to arrive early so that you have enough time to settle in before the conference and to plan to stay until the very end of the last session.
 Each and every one of our talks is integral to the experience.

-The closest airport is Reagan International Airport in Arlington, VA, which is a 25- to 35-minute drive to downtown D.C., depending on traffic.
+The closest airport is the Reagan International Airport in Arlington, VA, which is a 25- to 35-minute drive to downtown D.C., depending on traffic.
 The airport is also a stop on the Metro rail line.
-Please follow these links for ground transportation options and driving directions.
+Please follow these links for ground transportation options and driving directions

 Baltimore/Washington International Thurgood Marshall airport, just south of Baltimore, is 50 minutes to just over an hour to D.C. in non-rush-hour traffic.
-Click here for ground transportation options and driving directions.
+Click here for ground transportation options, driving directions, and parking.

-During three days at TEDMED you’ll pack in more ideas, fun, energy and excitement than most of us experience during the year’s remaining 362 days put together.
+During your three days at TEDMED, you’ll pack in more ideas, fun, energy and excitement than most of us experience during the year’s remaining 362 days put together.

-You’ll arrive at TEDMED early each morning to share a healthy gourmet breakfast with over 1,000 fascinating fellow Delegates, making connections and sharing perspectives.
+You’ll arrive at TEDMED early each morning to share a healthy, gourmet breakfast with an eclectic group of fascinating Delegates, making connections and sharing diverse perspectives.

 You’ll rocket through a jam-packed, fast-paced day of amazing TEDMED talks and sessions, stimulating social breaks and inspiring artistic performances.
-After lunch onsite, you’ll visit social spaces where dozens of entrepreneurs and start-ups share their unique innovations, original thinking and powerful new technologies.
+After lunch onsite, you’ll visit various social spaces in "the Hive", where dozens of entrepreneurs and start-ups will talk about their unique innovations, original thinking and powerful new technologies.

-Finally, you’ll unwind into night with fellow Delegates, forging lifelong friendships while enjoying some of the most spectacular venues in Washington, DC and San Francisco.
+Finally, you’ll unwind into the night with fellow delegates, forging lifelong friendships while enjoying some of the most spectacular sights in Washington, DC and San Francisco, CA.

-So clear your calendar; be prepared to turn off your cell phones; and ignore your emails – because TEDMED will command your full attention and demand your best thinking.
+So clear your calendar; be prepared to turn off your cell phone; and ignore your emails because TEDMED will command your full attention and demand your best thinking.

-By the end of three days you'll feel reenergized and inspired to imagine a better future in health and medicine.
+After only three days, you'll feel reenergized and inspired to imagine a better future in health and medicine.

 See Photos from TEDMED 2013

-In Washington, DC TEDMED will provide complimentary transportation between the listed event hotels, the TEDMED Event and evening celebrations.
 The Kennedy Center also has a shuttle bus from the Foggy Bottom Metro Station that runs every 15 minutes.
-A transportation schedule will be available before the start of the conference.

-In San Francisco, the best mode of transportation for all non-TEDMED related activities will be the Bay Area Rapid Transit (BART) system, as well as the plentiful Taxis that run throughout the city.
+In San Francisco, the best mode of transportation for all non-TEDMED related activities is the Bay Area Rapid Transit (BART) system, as well as Uber and the plentiful taxis that run throughout the city.
 For more information about getting around San Francisco, click here.

-For suggestions on transportation to and from airports, please refer to "Plan Your Travel", above.
+For suggestions on transportation to and from airports in both locations, please refer to the "Plan Your Travel" section above.